Main Content Section

 Admission is tentative based on:

-- satisfactory background check performed by our office (see Policy on Admission to Health Science Program)
+- Satisfactory criminal background check performed by our office

-- health evaluation form completed by a physician or nurse practitioner indicating no restriction for lifting or transfer
+- Health Exam form completed and signed by a licensed health care provider indicating no restriction for lifting or transfer

 Students who are accepted into the program must: